himanshukumar660/Vessel-Tracking/README.md

 - Google Maps APIs are used for plottting all the Geocodes over the course of all the history tracks.
 - Using Polylines, these geocodes are connected to each other to make the trajectory of the vessel visible.

+## Getting Started with contribution
+if you have liked this project, I immensly welcome you to contribute and make this even more successful.
+So, the getting started with the projct is quite simple.
+Since, it is not built on any MVC Framework, anyone can get started with just downloading this repository and running the `popup.html` file in their browser.
+  - popup.css : This file could be found in the `assests/css` folder.
+This is mainly responsible for all the layouts and designing.
+  - popup.js : This file is maily reponsible for all the API calls and rendering of the data.

+If you want to get started, follow the steps given below :
+- Clone the repository.
+- Open the repo in your favourite text editor.
+- Go through the files that I have mentioned above.
+- Follow the codes.
+Now, if you have completed the above steps, you could now start contributing :
+- if you wish to raise an issue, follow github instructions on how to raise them.
+- if you wish to work on existing issues, just go to issue section, and check if that has been already assigned to anyone else.
+If not, just comment that you are interested on working on that particular issue.
+You would be then assigned that issue, if it has not already been taken by others.
+- if you have made certain changes, just commit to your local branch and raise a PULL request  here.
+You could follow Github instructions on how to raise a Pull Request.
+Your code will then be validated and possibly merged.

 ## BEST SUPPORTED ON CHROME ;)